ryanmuller/pkb/README.md

 [![Stories in Ready](https://badge.waffle.io/ryanmuller/pkb.png?label=ready&title=Ready)](https://waffle.io/ryanmuller/pkb)
 # pkb

-A note/reference/bookmark system tends to higher complexity.
-Sure, you can tag your notes, but then either (or both!) the tags themselves or notes within an individual tag will continue to grow at the same pace.
-Our goal, simply stated, is a note system that tends to a leveled off complexity through always-improving organization.
+Our goal, simply stated, is a note system that levels off complexity through always-improving organization.
 To be effective this will require designing and implementing UI-assisted manual processes as well as machine learning processes.

 ## Background